 - Makeup trays

-- Small see-through snap-lid storage boxes
+- Small see-through snap-lid storage box

 Arrange the grouped items in your new dividers.
 Your drawer can stay a mess as long as you can quickly see what’s in there.
 That’s the key to an organized junk drawer.
 It’s better than rifling through jumbled piles looking for what you need.

 Dresser drawers are an excellent place to store clothes like T-shirts, tank tops, socks, and other articles of clothing.
-But they can also become a spot to pack away clothes you don’t wear — and probably won’t wear again.
+But they can also become a spot to pack away clothes you don’t wear – and probably won’t wear again.
 When you have the contents of your dresser spread out in front of you, it’s time to declutter.
 An excellent general rule is to donate, sell, or recycle a piece of clothing you haven’t worn in over a year.
-Don’t let ill-fitting items or pieces you don’t love take up your dresser drawer space.
+Don’t let ill-fitting items or parts you don’t love take up your dresser drawer space.
 Set these items aside in a clothes pile to get rid of.

-Group Items by Category
+Group items by category

 If you have a bulky item, such as jeans or sweatshirts, in your dresser, move it to another location.
 These items take up a lot of space when folded in a drawer.
 Instead of using your drawers for smaller, thinner items, hang up bulky clothing in a closet or store items you don’t regularly use under your bed.

 Consider using drawer organizers if you’re wondering about organizing drawers when the items are small or easily tangled, such as camisoles and socks.
 You’ll be able to identify and access each item when you need it, and each item will have a designated spot where you can replace it.
 Drawer organizers come in many shapes and sizes.
 So you’re sure to find ones that work for your wardrobe and dresser.